Dyndrilliac/java-custom-api/README.md

 * SQL: contains utility classes/interfaces and methods for providing simple Oracle SQL execution using JDBC.
 * RMI: contains utility classes/interfaces and methods for providing simple RMI-based TCP network communication.

+Some generic data structures are also included, as well as a modified version of the [Standard Library for Java](http://introcs.cs.princeton.edu/java/stdlib/).

 *******************************************
 Using the Custom Java API
 *******************************************